 In Georgia, the process begins by scheduling an appointment with a qualified mental health professional to evaluate your condition and determine if an ESA would benefit you.

-If the mental health professional believes an ESA would be helpful, they can provide you with an ESA letter outlining your need for the animal.
+If the mental health professional believes an ESA would be helpful.
+They can provide an ESA letter outlining your need for the animal.
 It is crucial to ensure that the ESA letter includes all necessary information, such as the mental health professional’s contact information and license number, as well as a clear statement of your disability and how an ESA will alleviate symptoms.

 Once you have obtained your ESA letter, you can provide it to landlords or airlines to request reasonable accommodations for your emotional support animal.
 It is important to familiarize yourself with federal and state laws regarding ESAs to understand your rights and responsibilities as an ESA owner in Georgia.